ssloy/tinykaboom/Readme.md

 # KABOOM! in 180 lines of bare C++

 This repository is a teaching aid for my computer graphics lectures.
-It is not meant to be the ultimate rendering code or even physically realistic.
+It is not meant to produce the ultimate or even physically realistic renders.
 It is meant to be **simple**.
 This project is distributed under the [DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE](https://en.wikipedia.org/wiki/WTFPL).

 **Check [the article](https://github.com/ssloy/tinykaboom/wiki) that accompanies the source code.**